 - It establishes customer profiles based on actual data.

-- It helps to determine next best action.
+- It helps next best action to determine.

 Trendskout Sales Booster

-With the Trendskout Sales Booster you have a complete Sales AI software package in your hands, consisting of an umbrella system with many plug-ins.
+With the Trendskout Sales Booster you have a complete Sales AI software We offer you a package consisting of an umbrella system with many plug-ins.
 With these, we easily customise the software for your organisation.
 This saves a lot of programming, making it possible to implement the AI system for a concrete business case in just a few days.

 Read more about the business case of Coeman Packaging.